Multifactor Authentication at TACC

 What is MFA?

-Setting up MFA at TACC
+Set up MFA at TACC

 Important

-Users with Apple iOS and Android devices may set up device pairing using a one of a variety of authentication applications available for both Android and iPhone devices.
+Users with Apple iOS and Android devices may set up device pairing using a one of a variety of authentication applications available for both platforms.
+Table 1. below features a few of the more popular applications along with links to the respective Apple App and Google Play stores.

 Table 1.
 MFA Apps